shivang1209-dot/CTF-Writeup/CodefestCTF'25/README.md

 ## Repo Structure

-This repository contains the writeups for **9 OSINT challenges** I attempted during the CodefestCTF 2025 competition.
+This repository contains the writeups for **challenges** I attempted during the CodefestCTF 2025 competition.
 Each challenge has its own folder, and inside each folder, you will find:
 - A **writeup** in markdown format explaining how the challenge was solved.
 - Any relevant **images** and **resources** used during the investigation.
 - **Flag(s)** found from the challenge.